 Predicting coming web design trends is always tricky.
 Get it right and you are praised for being ahead of the curve; get it wrong and you are met with a flood of I-told-you-sos.
 In this article, we asked web professionals their predictions for the trends that will define web design in over the course of 2019.

-The past decade has seen some major changes in the web world, from the HTML5 revolution to mobile-first design and native features in web apps, plus more new web design tools than you could imagine.
+The past decade has seen some major changes in the web world, from the HTML5 revolution to mobile-first design and native features in web apps, plus more new web design tools (including new types of website builder) than you could imagine.
 Progress is showing no signs of slowing, and 2019 promises more exciting changes in the industry.
 Here are our predictions for the major web trends of the year.

 01. PWAs take off